-This is an updated version of the report where key graphs are updated with figures per August for PPM and per July for CATI (all marked with ).
+This is an updated version of the report where key graphs are updated with figures per December 2019 for PPM, CATI, IRM and The Electronics Trade Association (all marked with ).
 More about the surveys on page 29.
 The rest of the report is unchanged.

-Since the report was written in February, the main pattern is stabilized listening levels around 63 - 64 % daily and 88 % weekly reach.
+Since the report was written in February 2019, the main trend shows stabilized listening levels around 62 - 64 % daily and 86 - 88 % weekly reach.
 These are numbers close to the levels from before the FM switch off.
-The summer has shown a similar fall in radio listening that we have seen previous years, but still higher figures than in 2018.
-July this year showed 52 % daily coverage, compared to 49 % last year.
+The sale of radios has also normalized.
+The 2019-figures from The Electronics Trade Association, shows a sale of 650 000 DAB radios in total.
+Of these, 210 000 were in cars (100 % of all new cars), read more about the sales figures on page 19 and Appendix three, page 51.